How to cope with common side effects

 Side effects, also called adverse events, are ailments which occur when taking a drug.
 In most cases, the benefits of the medicine greatly outweigh the possible side effects.

-The list of side effects can sometimes be long and daunting, listing anything from a minor headache to a life altering condition.
-It's important to understand that side effects are not guaranteed and you may or may not experience them.
+The list of side effects can sometimes be lengthy and daunting, ranging from a minor headache to a life-altering condition.
+It's important to understand that side effects are not guaranteed, and you may or may not experience them.

-Europe settled on a selection of phrases which separates various side effects according to how common they are experienced.
-The side effects are split into 5 groups:
+Europe settled on a selection of phrases which separate various side effects according to how common they are experienced.
+The side effects are split into five groups:

-This scale was approved in 1999 in an effort to make the information less ambiguous.
+This scale was approved in 1999 to clarify the information and make it less ambiguous.

-If you are worried about any side effects listed on your medicine, speak to your doctor or pharmacist.
-In many cases, the side effects are mild are manageable.
+If you are concerned about any side effects listed on your medicine, consult your doctor or pharmacist.
+In many cases, the side effects are mild and manageable.

 What can I do if I experience side effects?

-Very common and common side effects are often mild and usually disappear on their own.
-These side effects can include a headache, nausea or tiredness.
-If you are at all concerned about any of the side effects, ask a doctor or pharmacist for advice.
+Very common and mild side effects often disappear on their own.
+These side effects can include headaches, nausea, or tiredness.
+If you are concerned about any side effects, consult a doctor or pharmacist for advice.

 If you experience any serious side effects, you should report them to your doctor immediately.
-In certain circumstances, your doctor may need to change your dosage or change the medication you are taking.
-You should not change the dose or cease taking the treatment without consent from the doctor.
+In certain circumstances, your doctor may need to change your dosage or the medication you are taking.
+You should not change the dose or discontinue the treatment without consulting your doctor.

-You can also report your side effect to the Yellow Card Scheme.
-By reporting your side effects to the Yellow Card Scheme, you can contribute to the research which looks into the safety of medication.
+You can also report your side effects to the Yellow Card Scheme.
+By reporting your side effects to the Yellow Card Scheme, you can contribute to research into the safety of medication.

-If you begin to experience an allergic reaction, seek emergency medical attention.
+If you experience an allergic reaction, seek emergency medical attention immediately.

 Can I treat my side effects?

-It is possible to treat side effects, however this may involve taking more medicine and increase the risk of interactions between the two treatments.
-While the patient information leaflet, enclosed with your medicine, may indicate whether it's safe to take the medicine with another, it is better to err on the side of caution and to contact your doctor or a pharmacist before treating a side effect with further medication, to avoid potentially dangerous drug interactions.
+It is possible to treat side effects; however, this may involve taking additional medication, which can increase the risk of interactions between the two treatments.
+While the patient information leaflet, enclosed with your medicine, may indicate whether it's safe to take the medicine with other medications, it's better to err on the side of caution and contact your doctor or a pharmacist before treating a side effect with further medication to avoid potentially dangerous drug interactions.

-Sometimes, a side effect can be counteracted with a small and temporary change in your lifestyle, such as avoiding certain foods and drinks during your treatment.
+Sometimes, a side effect can be mitigated with a minor and temporary adjustment to your lifestyle, such as avoiding specific foods and beverages during treatment.
 These changes may or may not be mentioned in the patient information leaflet.
 But they are often the best way to combat side effects without risking the efficacy of the medicine you are taking.

 For more information on making lifestyle changes during treatment, consult your doctor.